radoslav-stefanov/restreamer/README.md

 It includes `https-portal` for endpoint SSL certificate management.

-Note: Currently only SSH, 1935, 80 and 443 TCP ports are open.
+Note: Currently only 22, 1935, 80 and 443 TCP ports are open.

 To start run: